AI-powered customer experience marketing (CXM) platform that helps local businesses win.

 How to automate customer follow up for Small Business: A Complete Guide

-You just missed three calls while on a job site.
-By the time you check your phone, those leads have already contacted a competitor.
-For many small business owners, manually following up with every customer and lead amounts to a second full-time job.
-The good news: it doesn’t have to be this way.
-Automating customer follow-up is one of the highest-ROI strategies a small business can implement, and it’s far easier to set up than most owners realize.
+You just missed three calls while you were on a job site.
+By the time you check your phone, those leads already called your competitor.
+Sound familiar?
+For most small business owners, following up with every customer and lead manually is basically a second full-time job.
+The good news?
+You don’t have to keep doing it this way.
+Learning how to automate customer follow up for small business is one of the highest-ROI moves you can make, and it’s far easier than most owners think.

 What Is Automated Customer Follow-Up?